 Our modern lifestyle is driven by intellectual stimulation and physical activities became increasingly limited for convenience.
 Even cardio type exercise (like jogging on a treadmill) can become very repetitive, which over time may lead to muscle imbalances, rigidity, boredom, aches, and pain.
 So make sure to keep things interesting by introducing variety of movements into your life.

-Our AV Coaching program is designed to make you feel and function better in every aspect of your life.
+Our Integrated Living Program is designed to make you feel and function better in every aspect of your life.
 Our aim is to teach you how to pay attention to your body during movement as well as in rest.
 Each week we explore different possibilities and introduce new ways to challenge the body while having fun.
 This way of exercising helps you not only burn calories but also improves mobility, tones the parts of your body that became passive, and keeps your body young.
 And as far as we are concerned that is the key to a healthy & happy life.

 Cardio workouts are an important part of your fitness.
 It’s one of the main ways (together with a healthy diet and stress management) to prevent heart disease – the nation’s No. 1 killer — and stroke, the nation’s No. 5 killer.